- What is People’s Community Clinic?

 People’s Community Clinic offers care with respect and dignity to people with little or no health insurance, without exclusion.
 Our 10,000 patients are part of the growing number of people without health insurance in our community.
 They represent a large and varied section of the population—all facing the challenge of accessing affordable healthcare.

-The Clinic’s history is a reflection of Austin’s – from hippies to households.
+The clinic’s history is a reflection of Austin’s – from hippies to households.
 It was founded as People’s Free Clinic in 1970 in the basement of the Congregational Church on Guadalupe across from the University of Texas campus, by a handful of visionary volunteer doctors and nurses.
-Initially, the Clinic served mostly college students and part-time workers, but today, the demand for affordable primary care is much greater.
-The Clinic’s one hundred and ten medical and administrative personnel, and many volunteers, are dedicated to improving the health of an increasing number of under- and uninsured in our area.
+Initially, the clinic served mostly college students and part-time workers, but today, the demand for affordable primary care is much greater.
+The clinic’s one hundred and sixty medical and administrative personnel, and many volunteers, are dedicated to improving the health of an increasing number of under- and uninsured in our area.

 Everyone in Austin benefits from People’s Community Clinic, either by direct healthcare services or in taxpayer savings when patients are kept out of overcrowded emergency rooms.
 People’s Community Clinic is the healthcare home for more than 10,000 Central Texans.
 During 2012, the clinic provided 34,000 visits with medical providers—physicians, nurse practitioners, and physician assistants.

 Our patients come to us through word of mouth, as well as collaborations with LifeWorks, Austin Children’s Shelter, and SafePlace.
 With more than 250,000 uninsured residents of Travis County alone, there is much demand.
 We also partner with St. David’s Medical Center to provide access to patients who are being discharged from the hospital or who are referred by the emergency room.
 We accept 1,000 referrals a year through this partnership; these patients are typically adults dealing with serious chronic illnesses like diabetes and heart disease.